 Delicate.
 Thin.
 Crispy.
 Wafer like.
 This is how I would describe this classic, authentic Italian cookie: Pizzelle della Nonna.
 This easy, simple, no butter recipe can be flavored with vanilla, anise, or even chocolate.
 Your search for the perfect pizzelle recipe is over!
-Includes vegan option.

 According to history, the first pizzelle cookies were made in the region of Abruzzo (geographically located in Central Italy) back in the 8th century.

-These highly recognizable Italian cookies get their shape by flattening the batter between two hot iron plates (just like waffles).
+These highly recognizable flat Italian cookies get their shape by flattening the batter between two hot iron plates (just like waffles).
 These plates (rectangular or round) often had the pattern of the family crest engraved on them.

 Pizzelle ingredients